With over 25 clubs and activities to choose from, students are sure to find one that speaks to their talents and interests.

-So, if you are the type who loves to sing along with the radio or are inspired by melodies and musical tones, then our chorus is for you!
+So, if you are the type who loves to sing along to the radio or are inspired by melodies and musical tones, then our chorus is for you!
 Our chorus is made up of talented and dedicated students from all our grades.
 They practice and perform musical stylings that range from a cappella to choreographed competition songs, as well as accompanied pieces by the BVT band.
-Students perform at various school events including two regular concerts in the winter and spring.
+Students perform at various school events, including two regular concerts in the winter and spring.
 There are no auditions to become a member of the chorus, all voices are welcome.
-Join today and share your love for singing with our community.
+Join us today and share your love for singing with our community.

 Advisor – Dr. Colton Cox

 Class Officers for Grades 9, 10, 11, 12